IshadP/Vault/content/1_Product Design/Conversational User Interface.md

 ### Prioritize transparency and control
 Develop feedback mechanism to improve experience of UI.
 The goal is to make user trust the LLM and generate confidence.
 ### Create Accessible Design
 Note the user's state when he / she might have conversation and design the LLM to be tailored to that.
-For ex: While cooking, one might not be able to touch the device, thus [[]]
+For ex: While cooking, one might not be able to touch the device, thus [(Conversational User Interface#Voice Based CI)] will me more